Rodney Crowell Penetrates 'Once Upon a River' with “The Damage,” Reveals New Album « American Songwriter

 In a way, the album is 11 prayers, says Crowell.
 “I know if you make that claim, then you kind of back it up,” he says.
 “I don’t come from any religious background… I’m just making it my truth.”

-Typically, songs still tend to come to him in the same way they always did for the past 30-plus years, but there are certain “bursts of inspiration” that help seal a song.
+Typically, songs still tend to come to him in the same way they always did for over 30 years, but there are certain “bursts of inspiration” that help seal a song.
 “When I was younger, those bursts of inspiration are kind of handed to you,” says Crowell.
 “As you get older, those bursts of inspiration are earned.
 I think when I was younger, I knew I would make something out of it [a song], but I didn’t always complete the task.”

 He adds, “The difference now is that if I get handed an idea or a burst of inspiration and it looks like it’s going to be a song, I don’t let it go until I’ve got it.”